-- 9. (1) In this section, "address" includes a location, e-mail address, telephone number or other number or designation used for the purpose of identifying telecommunications networks or apparatus. - (2) A warrant shall authorize the interception of- - (a) communication transmitted by means of a public or private telecommunications network to or from one or more addresses specified in the warrant, being an address or addresses likely to be used for the transmission of communications to or from- - (i) one particular person specified or described in the warrant; or - (ii) one particular set of premises so specified or described; and - (b) such other communications, if any, as is necessary to intercept in order to intercept communications falling within paragraph (a).
+- (5) The records relating to every application for a warrant or the renewal or modification of a warrant shall be sealed, until otherwise ordered by the Court. - (6) A person who discloses the existence of a warrant or an application for a warrant, other than to a person to whom such disclosure is authorized for the purpose of this Act, commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for three years. - 9.
+(1) In this section, "address" includes a location, scope of warrant e-mail address, telephone number or other number or designation used for the purpose of identifying telecommunications networks or apparatus. - (2) A warrant shall authorize the interception of- - (a) communication transmitted by means of a public or private telecommunications network to or from one or more addresses specified in the warrant, being an address or addresses likely to be used for the transmission of communications to or from- - (i) one particular person specified or described in the warrant; or - (ii) one particular set of premises so specified or described; and - (b) such other communications, if any, as is necessary to intercept in order to intercept communications falling within paragraph (a).

-- (3) A warrant shall specify- - (a) the identity, if known, of the person whose communications are to be intercepted; - (b) the nature and address of the telecommunications equipment in respect of which interception is authorized; - (c) a description of the type of communications sought to be intercepted, and, where applicable, a statement of the particular offence to which it relates: - (d) the identity of the agency authorized to intercept the communication and the person making the application; and - (e) the period for which it is valid. - (4) Where the applicant intends to seek the assistance of any person or entity in implementing the warrant, the Judge shall, on the applicant's request, direct appropriate persons or entities to furnish information, facilities, or technical assistance necessary to accomplish the interception. - (5) A warrant may contain such ancillary provisions as are necessary to secure its implementation in accordance with this Act. - 10.
-(1) Subject to subsections (2) and (3), a warrant Duration of Warrant shall be issued for such period as may be specified in it, not exceeding ninety days (in this section referred to as "the initial period"). - (2) A Judge may- - (a) on an application by an authorized officer before the expiration of the initial period; and - (b) if satisfied that a renewal of the warrant is justified in any particular case, renew the warrant for such period as he may specify in it (in this section referred to as "the first renewal period") not exceeding ninety days from the date of expiration of the initial period.
+- (3) A warrant shall specify- - (a) the identity, if known, of the person whose communications are to be intercepted; - (b) the nature and address of the telecommunications equipment in respect of which interception is authorized; - (c) a description of the type of communications sought to be intercepted, and, where applicable, a statement of the particular offence to which it relates; - (d) the identity of the agency authorized to intercept the communication and the person making the application; and - (e) the period for which it is valid. - (4) Where the applicant intends to seek the assistance of any person or entity in implementing the warrant, the Judge may, on the applicant's request, direct appropriate persons or entities to furnish information, facilities, or technical assistance necessary to accomplish the interception. - (5) A warrant may contain such ancillary provisions as are necessary to secure its implementation in accordance with this Act.

+Duration of warrant

+- 10. (1) Subject to subsections (2) and (3), a warrant shall be issued for such period as may be specified in it, not exceeding ninety days (in this section referred to as "the initial period"). - (2) A Judge may- - (a) on an application by an authorized officer before the expiration of the initial period; and - (b) if satisfied that a renewal of the warrant is justified in any particular case, renew the warrant for such period as he may specify in it (in this section referred to as "the first renewal period") not exceeding ninety days from the date of expiration of the initial period.